RodZill4/material-maker/material_maker/doc/material_nodes.rst

 .. image:: images/material_node.png
 	:align: center

-The type of material can be modified using the context menu. custom material nodes can also be copied and pasted using this menu.
+The type of material can be modified using the context menu.
+Custom material nodes can also be copied and pasted using this menu.

 A material node can be made editable using the *Control+W* keyboard shortcut.